assamite/TwatBot/docs/source/project.rst

 In its current form, the bot tries to show a personality that is interested in new age and other spiritual concepts.
-This is mostly done by the Context-object which creates an semi-random sentence template from its possible choices and adds the color name to a suitable place in the template.
+This is mostly done by the Context-object which creates a semi-random sentence template from possible set of choices and adds the color name to a suitable place in the template.
 Furthermore, the Muse adds a slight twist to the color name picking as it generates a random mood and aura color, both of which vary with the moon phase and time of the year.
 The